 Does bankruptcy wipe out the lien or just the debt?

-Bankruptcy discharges personal liability but requires a separate motion to remove liens from exempt property.
+Bankruptcy discharges personal liability but usually requires a separate motion to remove liens from exempt property.

 Out-of-state judgments must be domesticated in Texas courts before creating liens through abstracts.